65+ Employee Pulse Survey Questions by Category (2026)

 Why Formbricks for pulse surveys:

 - Open source and self-hostable.
 Pulse data stays on your infrastructure.
+No third-party access, full compliance with internal data security policies.

 - Automated cadence.
 Schedule the monthly pulse once; it runs on its own.